tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 ### Angling strategy

 I might still borrow some tips and tricks from enourpean carp fishing.
 Carp fishing in China, esp wild carp in wild water - in my case a big reservior - its behaviors are quite idfferent from enourpean style as Enourpean are primarily fishing in stocked ponds either commercial fishery or sydnicate that farm-raised carp has no predators.
+The fishing resource in China is worse than the US.
+I have watched some US carp fishing vidoes(some chinese people cane poling in Califormnia and catch lots of carp fish with good size) , which its wild water is more simmilar to my case but the density there is still much higher than here.
+I challenge those carp fish master come to China and put their skills in test on the real battlefield :)